ammirato/active_vision_dataset_processing/README.md

-#Active Vision Dataset Processing
+# Active Vision Dataset Processing

-This project contains Python and MATLAB scripts for processing the [Active Vision Dataset](http://cs.unc.edu/~ammirato/active_vision_dataset_website/index.html) It is an active project, with more and updated code to come.
+This project contains Python and MATLAB scripts for processing the [Active Vision Dataset](http://cs.unc.edu/~ammirato/active_vision_dataset_website/index.html)

-#DATA LOADING
+# DATA LOADING
 A starting point for loading our data in python for detection or classification of instances.
 See `data_loading/demo.py`